alphaeron/congen/scripts/README.md

    - `manage-clients`

 3. **Updates Terraform variables file**:
-   - Updates `terraform/environments/{environment}/terraform.tfvars` with the client secret
+   - Updates `terraform/environments/{environment}/terraform.tfvars` with the client secret (local-persist uses local directory)
    - If the file doesn't exist, creates it with the client secret
    - If the file exists, updates the existing `keycloak_client_secret` value
    - Preserves any existing variables in the file